IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“I admit it as an axiom, that every animal has more right to the use of its own body than others have to use it.”

+>“Axiom 5: That we should never admit of the propriety of the will or volition of one animal being the agent of another, unless we should perceive its own good to result from it, or that justice should require it.”

 >“Much as animals suffer in a natural state, much more do they seem to suffer when under the dominion of the generality of men.
 What suffering in the former can be supposed to equal the constant torture of a hackney-coach horse?.”

 >“It is an axiom that the more pleasure and the less pain there is in the Universe, the better it is.
 If, then, a person suffer pain instead of pleasure, whether he be criminal or not, the pain will be increased and the pleasure decreased; and, as this disagrees with the axiom just cited, it is wrong.”